Bucs Abroad Training Guides and Videos

 Note: All documents are submitted online, with two exceptions:

-- Students under the age of 18 must be print and have a legal parent/guardian sign on their behalf.
+- Students under the age of 18: these students must be print and have a legal parent/guardian sign on their behalf.
 This system will automatically detect this students and instruct students to do so.

-- Students who do not list their date of birth on their profile.
-The system will assume that the student is under the age of 18 and require a parent/guardian signature on documents.
-To correct this, the student must log in and submit his/her date of birth.
+- Students who do not list their date of birth on their profile: the system will assume that the student is under the age of 18 and require a parent/guardian signature on documents.
+To correct this, the student must log in, edit their profile, add his/her date of birth, and then click off on the necessary documents.
 This is the most common issue for not being able to submit documents online.